 Why should you care about dating apps, and equality, especially when you’re focused on meeting people in real life?

-Dating apps are currently the second most popular way people meet each other (and within a decade are likely to become the most popular) and whilst I think meeting people IRL has many advantages I think you should be using a variety of methods to meet people, including dating apps.
-In 2017 it would just be dumb to say never go online; instead I believe in not becoming reliant on it and making sure you develop your social skills to also meet people offline.
+Dating apps are currently the second most popular way people meet each other (and within a decade are likely to become the most popular).
+Whilst I think meeting people IRL has many advantages I think you should be using a variety of methods to meet people.
+This includes dating apps.
+In 2017 it would just be dumb to say never go online!
+Instead, I believe in not becoming reliant on it and making sure you develop your social skills to also meet people offline.

-I also know that with so many people using online dating apps it is shifting how men and women communicate, even what they find attractive.
+With so many people using online dating apps, how men and women communicate is shifting, including what they find attractive.

-Dating advice and love are not static things; the advice that works and how people relate changes with technology and society.
-This is why I’m focused on giving you the cutting edge of how men and women relate towards one another – not just clichéd outdated `leave it 2 days before calling them back’ rubbish.... (and let’s be real here if you don’t respond to someone’s message until two days after you read it on WhatsApp they’re just going to think you’re an asshole).
+Dating advice and love are not static things.
+The advice that works and how people relate changes with technology and society.
+This is why I’m focused on giving you the cutting edge of how men and women relate towards one another.
+No more cliched outdated `leave it 2 days before calling them back’ rubbish.... (and let’s be real here if you don’t respond to someone’s message until two days after you read it on WhatsApp they’re just going to think you’re an asshole).

 Online dating apps are often blamed for ruining romance because:

 1. They create a `paradox of choice’ where people have so many options they can’t choose.